First day on the Somme: Mametz

-The village of Mametz was attacked by the 7th Division, which on the right flank had only 100–200 yd of no man's land to cross.
-The infantry advanced behind a creeping field artillery barrage that lifted slowly according to a timetable and moved towards a standing barrage fired by the heavy artillery that lifted to the next objective at set times.
+Mametz village was attacked by the 7th Division, which on the right flank had only 100–200 yd of no man's land to cross.
+The infantry advanced behind a creeping field artillery barrage that lifted slowly according to a timetable and moved towards a standing barrage fired by the heavy artillery, that lifted to the next objective at set times.
 The right and central brigades attacked on a 1800 yd front, from support trenches behind the British front line.
-Crossing no man's land led to few casualties but far more were inflicted as the battalions advanced 700 yd uphill to the village.
+Crossing no man's land led to few casualties but far more were suffered as the battalions advanced 700 yd uphill to the village.
 The east end was captured but several attempts on the north and west ends were repulsed.
 After a series of bombardments and when British troops further south began to menace the supply routes of the garrison, resistance collapsed and the village was occupied.